adjust/android_sdk/README.md

 implementation 'com.android.installreferrer:installreferrer:1.0'
 ```

-The applies for adding Google Play Services dependency to your `build.gradle` file.
+This applies when adding the Google Play Services dependency to your `build.gradle` file.

 ---

-You can as well add Adjust SDK to your project as JAR library.
-Latest SDK version JAR library can be found in our [releases page][releases].
+You can also add the Adjust SDK to your project as a JAR library.
+The latest SDK version's JAR library can be found on our [releases page][releases].

 ### <a id="sdk-gps"></a>Add Google Play Services